 “The Art of Code…”

 Pictured Below Left: Gottfried Leibniz invented the modern binary number system in 1679 which is the basis for binary code.
-Pictured Below Right: The detail of James Hugonin’s Binary Rhythm (VII), 2014, Oil and Wax on Wood, actual canvas size 74 9/16 X 66 1/2 Inches.
-Hugonin completed 9 paintings from 2010-2015, all identically sized and each continuing the artist’s unique exploration of the duality of order and chance within a very personal approach to abstract painting.
+Pictured Below Right: The detail of James Hugonin’s Binary Rhythm (VII), 2014, Oil and Wax on Wood.
+The actual canvas size is 74 9/16 X 66 1/2 Inches.
+Hugonin completed 9 paintings from 2010-2015.
+Each are identically sized and continuing the artist’s unique exploration of the duality of order and chance within a very personal approach to abstract painting.
 His written handbooks for each painting look just like music scores.